Senior Center FAQ

 19. Is transportation provided?

 Transportation will be provided if needed and available to your area for an additional modest fee.
-Transportation Members will need to be able to get into a passenger van with minimal assist.
-(Wheelchairs can be stored in the back of the van and transported to the Center.)
+Transportation Members will need to be able to get into a passenger crossover vehicle with minimal assist.
+(Wheelchairs can be stored in the back and transported to the Center.)